terrencezli/Logos/README.md

 ## Synopsis

-This project accepts user input as command line arguments and returns the most common characteristics of logos in the specified industry.
+This project accepts user input as command line arguments and returns the most common characteristics of logos for companies that satisfy the specified parameters.
 [Host Repository](https://github.com/terrencezli/Logos).

 **List of accepted industries**